Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 So cool.

-And then we all ended up, well not all of us, we wouldn't have all fit, but a bunch
+And then we all ended up about, well, not all of this, we wouldn't have all fit.

 And yes, thank you so much, Mike.